Venkat477/Simple-WebCrawler/README.md

 I have used Regex Patterns for removing all the unwanted characters and for identifying some key phrases.

 Programming Language: Python3.7

+Test the webapp using the given link (https://simplewebcrawler.herokuapp.com/)